 “Sairek, I know you’re already carrying a lot, but can you do it?
 I need to put the key into the lock and pray to Yggdrasil this works.”
 Nayleen said.

 “Y-Yeah, bring him here, Cyial you can use my staff for now.
 It’s just like the book, probably.
 It might help.”
 Sairek said.
+"I need both hands for him anyway."

 “O-Okay.”
 Cyial said, taking Sairek’s staff, which the Prince exchanged for carrying Varhi.

-Nayleen helped him settle the wounded boy on Sairek’s back.
-He felt Varhi shuddering behind him.
-The other boy was trying to hold on tightly, but his grip around Sairek was extremely weak and he had to do most of the work.
 He heard Varhi groaning softly or letting out what could only be described as whines of pain occasionally.
 “Sit tight, we’re going to get you out of here, Varhi…” Sairek tried to reassure him.
-He could hear Varhi grunt, while giving a subtle, weak nod.

 Walking forwards, Nayleen and Cyial lead the way, going briskly, but not too quickly to go ahead of Sairek, who pushed himself through using as much strength and endurance he had to go as quickly as he could.
 Within the first thirty seconds, he was sweating and huffing from the effort, but this wasn’t like Fuyiki’s exercise regimens.
 He couldn’t give up here.
 He was more thankful than ever for the old man teaching him such discipline, because now it quite possibly was helping him save somebody’s life.
 No—Not just somebody.
 A friend.

 They hugged along the wall, with Nayleen and Cyial much further ahead, though still keeping themselves within viewing distance of Sairek.
 Sairek himself was glancing behind himself, both to keep an eye behind, but also to constantly check Varhi’s status.
-The boy’s face was covered in a film of sweat, with more droplets rolling down his forehead or bangs of his hair plastered just over his eyes, which were closed as he continued to pant and groan.
+The boy’s face was covered in a film of sweat, with more droplets rolling down his forehead or bangs of his hair plastered just over his eyes, which were closed as he continued to pant, grunt and groan.
 It looked like he was getting worse.
 “Just hang in there for a little longer, we’re almost there…” Sairek whispered to him.

 When he glanced back, he saw Cyial positioning himself, holding the staff in his left hand and his book in his right.
 “Shenkalin.
 Cyial chanted, conjuring the shields, larger in size this time, where he then moved to lay himself on the ground, flat on his back.
 Then he pulled both his hands while gripping both the book and staff within them close to his chest, which caused the shields to be pulled together like he had cupped them together for Varhi, but low on the ground for Nayleen to step on them.
 “Okay… stand on top of them.
 Hurry.”
 Cyial urged.